 TopicsSub-Topics

-Working with the Internet and e-mailsWeb Browsing & Searching, Downloading & Uploading, Managing an E-mail Account, e-Banking
+Internet and e-mailsWeb Browsing & Searching, Downloading & Uploading, Managing an E-mail Account, e-Banking

-Basics of networking and cyber securityNetworking devices and protocols, Network and information security threats (like hacking, virus, worms, Trojan etc.) and preventive measures
+networking and cyber securityNetworking devices and protocols, Network and information security threats (like hacking, virus, worms, Trojan etc.) and preventive measures

 SSC CGL Tier 2 Syllabus- Paper 2 (Statistics)

 For some candidates, this section might be tough & difficult to understand.
-The basic tip is to get the concept clear and repetitive revision of the concepts would be beneficial to grab good marks in this section too.
+The basic tip is to get the concept clear, and repetitive revision of the concepts would be beneficial to grab good marks in this section too.
 The SSC CGL Tier-2 Syllabus for Statistics is described as follows-

 SSC CGL Tier 2 Syllabus- Paper 2 (Statistics)